jrepp/redis-bus/README.md

 * Client

-A connection to redis supporting the message bus API
+A connection to Redis supporting the message bus API

 #### Requirements